andrew867/LuxPower-Advanced/README_ADVANCED.md

     title: Discharge Settings
 ```
 then click Save.
 If any sensors are wrong, just remove the "_2" off the sensor name.
+Tip: If you click on the view "Default", you will get an automatically generated list of all the sensors that are known by HA, you can usually find what you are looking for here, especially after clicking on it and inspecting its naming.